shahar603/CTF-Writeups/README.md

-# picoCTF2018
+# CTF Writeups
-My solutions and writeups for the picoCTF 2018
+My solutions and writeups for CTFs